torvalds/linux/Documentation/networking/statistics.rst

 The historical `/proc/net/dev` text interface gives access to the list of interfaces as well as their statistics.

-Note that even though this interface is using :c:type:`struct rtnl_link_stats64 <rtnl_link_stats64>` internally it combines some of the fields.
+Analte that even though this interface is using :c:type:`struct rtnl_link_stats64 <rtnl_link_stats64>` internally it combines some of the fields.